 The best leaflet weight to print on

 This is entirely dependent on two things, budget and type of business you have.
-Price wise the lightest is obviously cheapest; something like a 130gsm.
-The type of business plays the bigger role.
-For example, if your business is selling discount TV’s then you want to appear like a discount shop, in which case a 130gsm is ideal.
-It is cost effective for you, and won’t give off the impression you have huge margins that allow you to overspend on marketing.
-On the other hand, if you sell bespoke suits and are based in an affluent area, the likelihood is that you won’t be taken seriously if you send out a printed flyer on 130gsm, even if the artwork is excellent.
-Instead, you need to consider between 250gsm and 350gsm as these portray quality and will in turn represent your business as a quality establishment.
+Price-wise the lightest is obviously cheapest; something like a 130gsm.
+The type of business plays a bigger role.
+For example, if your business is selling discount TV's, then you want to appear like a discount shop, in which case a 130gsm is ideal.
+It is cost-effective for you, and won't give off the impression you have huge margins that allow you to overspend on marketing.
+On the other hand, if you sell bespoke suits and are based in an affluent area, the likelihood is that you won't be taken seriously if you send out a printed flyer on 130gsm, even if the artwork is excellent.
+Instead, you need to consider between 250gsm and 350gsm as these portray quality and will, in turn, represent your business as a quality establishment.

 The best leaflet finish to print on

 Generally speaking the finish will have no bearing on the price.
 However, if you are looking for a very fast turnaround via a litho print run, then gloss does tend to dry that bit quicker.
 Generally speaking, a gloss finish is best suited when selling a discount or lower priced product such as cheap TVs or takeaways.
 It is a shiny and slightly sticky finish.
 Silk is a smooth matt like finish that looks more sophisticated and is very common for 250gsm and 350gsm paper stocks.
 Also, when distributing, a gloss flyer (especially a thin one) risks getting stuck together, whereas silk is generally much easier for a distributor to take one at a time, resulting in a lower risk of double distributing.

 The best leaflet for price to print on